Toba Tek Singh: Agriculture

-Toba Tek Singh is one of the best producers of oranges, locally known as kenno.
+Toba Tek Singh is one of the best producers of oranges, locally known as Kinnow.
 It contributes towards export standard quality of oranges.
 The majority of people living in this district work in agriculture and the region produces several kinds of agricultural and dairy products, including meat, eggs, cotton, maize, several pulses, peaches, guava, tomato, melon, water melon, mangoes, tobacco, onion.